-You keep telling yourself you’re going to ditch fast fashion, but your heart skips a beat whenever you see three-digit price tags on ethical garments.
+You keep telling yourself you’re going to ditch fast fashion, but your heart skips a beat whenever you see ethical garments with three-digit price tags.

 Yes, ethical fashion tends to be more expensive than fast fashion…